-Students who experience the need to increase their English language facility are strongly encouraged to enroll in TTW206 Workshop in the Theological Writing and Oral Communication during their first semester at CST.
+Students who experience the need to increase their facility in academic writing in English are strongly encouraged to enroll in TTW206 Workshop in the Theological Writing and Oral Communication during their first semester at CST.
 This course may be taken more than once.
-Any professor may refer enrolled students to Writing Support Services for assistance and possible evaluation of English language skills.
-The Dean, in consultation with the Coordinator of Writing Support Services and the student's faculty advisor, may require such an evaluation and to determine whether more assistance toward proficiency in English will be required for the student.
+Any professor may refer enrolled students to Writing Support Services for assistance and possible evaluation of academic writing skills in English.
+The Dean, in consultation with the Coordinator of Writing Support Services and the student's faculty advisor, may require such an evaluation and to determine whether more assistance toward proficiency in academic writing in English will be required for the student.
 If further assistance is recommended or required, a referral will be made to writing programs at CST.